MpuhweCoder/biInternshipWeb/README.md

 BI Internship Web Project

-This project was developed as part of my internship task at BI Enterprises.
+This project was developed as part of my internship task .
 It is a modern, responsive web application designed using my own ideas, research, and learning throughout the process.

  Live Project